Nozbe/NoOffice.org/_book/review.md

 The habit of a weekly review is hard to master but it's extremely useful.
 It basically consists of 5 steps:[^3]

-1. Clean up inboxes (incoming documents, emails...)
+1. Clean up inboxes (incoming documents, emails…)
 2. Reconnect with your goals
 3. Read your past week's calendar and journal
 4. Check your upcoming week's calendar